ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 First of all, what is metaprogramming?
 According to wikipedia: _'The ability to read, generate, analyse or transform other programs, and even modify itself while running'_.
 That is clear enough in my opinion.

 In metaprogramming one can define 2 branches.
-The first branch could be described as macros to extend your language?
+The first branch could be described as macros to extend your language.
 This happens during compile/transpile time.
 The second branch is called reflection and happens at runtime.
 There are three forms of reflection:
-- introspection: the ability to examine itself
+- Introspection: the ability to examine itself
-- self-modification: the ability to alter its structure
+- Self-modification: the ability to alter its structure
-- intercession: the ability to alter its behaviour
+- Intercession: the ability to alter its behaviour

 In JavaScript they are possible by default.
 Lets call it a perk of this beautiful scripting language.
 However, it seldom results in readable code and you'll probably need to write a lot of code for something we can now achieve in a much